 And so D’Arcy Exploration Company and Whitehall Petroleum got the permission to do an ultimate search for oil but they had to return the licenses as there was no forthcoming related success.

-Shell D’arcy Petroleum Development Company of Nigeria was given a better licence in 1937, a licence that granted them access all over Nigeria.
+Shell D’arcy Petroleum Development Company of Nigeria was given a better license in 1937, a license that granted them access all over Nigeria.

 To cut the long story short, contrary to the popular history, oil was discovered in Akata, near Eket although what was discovered was not commercially viable.